Circular economy: History and aims

-Simple economic models have ignored the economy-environment interrelationships.
-Allan Kneese in "The Economics of Natural Resources" indicates how resources are not endlessly renewable, and mentions the term circular economy for the first time explicitly in 1988.
+Simple economic models have ignored economy-environment interrelationships.
+Allan Kneese in "The Economics of Natural Resources" indicates how resources are not endlessly renewable.

-In their book Economics of Natural Resources and the Environment, Pearce and Turner explain the shift from the traditional linear or open-ended economic system to the circular economic system (Pearce and Turner, 1990).
+In the 1990 book Economics of Natural Resources and the Environment, Pearce and Turner explain the shift from the traditional linear or open-ended economic system to the circular economic system.
 They describe an economic system where waste at extraction, production, and consumption stages is turned into inputs.

 In the early 2000s, China integrated the notion into its industrial and environmental policies to make them resource-oriented, production-oriented, waste-oriented, use-oriented, and life cycle-oriented.
 The Ellen MacArthur Foundation was instrumental in the diffusion of the concept in Europe and the Americas.

 In 2010, the concept of circular economy started to become popular internationally after the publication of several reports.
 The European Union introduced its vision of the circular economy in 2014, with a New Circular Economy Action Plan launched in 2020 that "shows the way to a climate-neutral, competitive economy of empowered consumers".

 The original diffusion of the notion benefited from three major events: the explosion of raw material prices between 2000 and 2010, the Chinese control of rare earth materials, and the 2008 economic crisis.
 Today, the climate emergency and environmental challenges induce companies and individuals in rethink their production and consumption patterns.
 The circular economy is framed as one of the answers to these challenges.
 Key macro-arguments in favour of the circular economy are that it could enable economic growth that does not add to the burden on natural resource extraction but decouples resource uses from the development of economic welfare for a growing population, reduces foreign dependence on critical materials, lowers CO_{2} emissions, reduces waste production, and introduces new modes of production and consumption able to create further value.
 Corporate arguments in favour of the circular economy are that it could secure the supply of raw materials, reduce the price volatility of inputs and control costs, reduce spills and waste, extend the life cycle of products, serve new segments of customers, and generate long-term shareholder value.
 A key idea behind the circular business models is to create loops throughout to recapture value that would otherwise be lost.